Shasheen8/CSC690-Graduate-CapstoneProject-/README.md

 4. Socket.IO v-(2.3.0): This library is used for communication between the client and server with uni-directional or bi-directional features.
 It has two set of libraries, each stored in the client side in browser and server side in the JavaScript NodeJS folder.

-  5.Google Firebase -  A NoSQL cloud database provided by google which we used for for authentication of user and database administration.
+5. Google Firebase -  A NoSQL cloud database provided by google which we used for for authentication of user and database administration.

 Screen Shots